pdfinn/flightplan2litchimission/README.md

 ### Windows

-Follow the instructions [here](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)) for installing a programme for use by the Windows command line.
+1) Follow the instructions [here](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)) for installing a programme for use by the Windows command line.
+2) Use the operating system's PowerShell application (search 'PowerShell') instead of the DOS command terminal because it is Unix/POSIX-compatible and the command line above (`cat [FlightplannerMission].csv | fp2lm [-d] > [LitchiMission].csv`) will work without modification.

 ## Building